What is the Learning in Retirement program?

 - Fall Session II: Early November to mid-December

-LinR lecture series typically run for 6 weeks, what can I expect each week?
+LinR lecture series/writing workshops typically run for 6 weeks, what can I expect each week?

 Most of our lecture series have some lecture-based components, with open discussion and films.
 Others also have demonstrations, hands-on learning and field trips.